 The 5G technology will represent around 39 percent of mobile subscriptions in India at the end of 2027, estimated at about 500 million subscriptions, a new Ericsson report said on Tuesday.

-The number of smartphone subscriptions is expected to be 810 million at the end of 2021 and is projected to grow at a CAGR of 7 percent, reaching over 1.2 billion by 2027 in the country, according to the mobility report by Swedish telecommunication giant Ericsson.
+The number of smartphone subscriptions is expected to be 810 million at the end of 2021.
+According to the mobility report by Swedish telecommunication giant Ericsson, it is projected to grow at a CAGR of 7 percent, reaching over 1.2 billion by 2027.

-The average traffic per smartphone in the India region is the second-highest globally and is projected to grow to around 50GB per month in 2027.
+The average traffic per smartphone in India is the second-highest globally and is projected to grow to around 50GB per month in 2027.